 If a student feels that the assessment did not provide them with a fair and reasonable opportunity to demonstrate competency and they wish to appeal the decision the process involves: Approach the VET class teacher to discuss the appeal.
-If not satisfied with the outcome then approach the VET Head Teacher.
-If still not satisfied the next step is to approach the Deputy Principal
+If not satisfied with the outcome, then approach the Head Teacher Administration.